 c.
 Substance Abuse Education, Prevention, and Treatment – Candidates must have either a research background in the field or demonstrated ability to learn the results and policy implications of current research.
 Candidates must also complete the supplementary field-specific page of the Humphrey application for this topic area.

 - Applicants must be Malawian citizens or permanent residents qualified to hold a valid passport issued by Malawi.

 - Applicants must have at least an undergraduate university degree or an advanced degree.

 - Applicants must have at least five years of substantial professional experience in Malawi in the relevant field and should be interested in the policy aspects of their field of specialization.

 - Applicants must have demonstrated leadership qualities and a record of public service.

 - Applicants should have little or no previous experience studying or working in the U.S. Preference will be given to candidates who have not studied overseas at all in the last 5 years.

 The Hubert Humphrey Fellowship Program is currently accepting applications for the 2022-23 academic year.
-The deadline to apply is May 20, 2021.
+The deadline has been extended to June 20,2021.
 All applications must be submitted online at: https://apply.iie.org/huberthhumphrey

 For inquiries write to: LilongwePAS@state.gov